joseph-crowley/wolfram-cli/problems/landau-singularity-mapper/README.md

 - `landau_mapper.wls` — CLI implementation for triangle and box Landau scanning.
 - `triangle_scan.json` — sample scan verifying the triangle determinant root at moderate energy.
 - `box_surface.json` — two dimensional contour sample for the equal-mass box.
+- `runs/cli-integration-2025-10-25/` — reproducible outputs generated through the new `physics_cli` task and wrapper delegation.

 ## Next Steps
 - Integrate the mapper into `physics_cli.wls` with `--task=landau-mapper` to align with the existing command suite.